 What Types of Braces Are Available?

 If braces are indeed the solution for you, the dentist or orthodontist will prescribe an appliance specific for your needs.
 The braces may consist of bands, wires, and other fixed or removable corrective appliances.
-No one method works for everyone.

 How Do Braces Work?

 In their entirety, braces work by applying continuous pressure over a period of time to slowly move teeth in a specific direction.
-As the teeth move, the bone changes shape as pressure is applied.

 Braces are made up of the following components: